awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 The data written to the DynamoDB table is the result from the SQL statement of the rule\.

 **Note**
-Ensure the role associated with the rule has a policy granting the `dynamodb:PutItem` permission\.
+Make sure that the role associated with the rule has a policy granting the `dynamodb:PutItem` permission\.

 The following JSON example shows how to define a `dynamoDB` action in an AWS IoT rule:

 ```
 {
-    "rule": {
+    "topicRulePayload": {
+        "sql": "SELECT * AS message FROM 'some/topic'",
         "ruleDisabled": false,
-        "sql": "SELECT * AS message FROM 'some/topic'",
         "description": "A test DynamoDBv2 rule",
+        "awsIotSqlVersion": "2016-03-23",
         "actions": [{
             "dynamoDBv2": {
                 "roleArn": "arn:aws:iam::123456789012:role/aws_iot_dynamoDBv2",